Denmark to develop digital passport proving vaccinations - WTMJ

 “It will be the extra passport that you will be able to have on your mobile phone that documents that you have been vaccinated,” Boedskov said.
 “We can be among the first in the world to have it and can show it to the rest of the world.”

+The coronavirus has seen a near-total halt in international travel as countries try to contain the spread of the virus.
+Major European airlines, for example, are flying a tenth of their normal traffic.

-The presentation was made together with representatives of the main business organizations, the Confederation of Danish Industries, which represents Denmark’s major companies, and the Danish Chamber of Commerce.
+The Danish government’s presentation was made together with representatives of the main business organizations, the Confederation of Danish Industries, which represents Denmark’s major companies, and the Danish Chamber of Commerce.

+Denmark, like neighboring Nordic and Baltic countries, has in recent years moved toward a completely digital system to reduce bureaucracy with online platforms that support electronic authentication and digital signatures to enable paperless communications across both the private and public sectors.

 The European Commission, meanwhile, has been weighing proposals to issue vaccination certificates to help get travelers to their vacation destinations more quickly and avoid another disastrous summer for Europe’s tourism sector.
 But the EU’s executive arm said for now such certificates would only be used for medical purposes, for instance to monitor the possible adverse effects of vaccines.